-(A) Building vacancy.
-A building, structure or portion thereof or land utilized for a nonconforming use which is or hereafter becomes vacant and remains unoccupied for a continuous period of six months shall not thereafter be occupied except by a use which conforms to the use regulations of the district in which it is located.

-(B) Damage or destruction of buildings or structures.
+- (A) Building vacancy.
+A building, structure or portion thereof or land utilized for a nonconforming use which is or hereafter becomes vacant and remains unoccupied for a continuous period of six months shall not thereafter be occupied except by a use which conforms to the use regulations of the district in which it is located. - (B) Damage or destruction of buildings or structures.
 If any structure that is devoted in whole or in part to a nonconforming use is destroyed by fire, explosion, or other casualty, such structure may be repaired and reconstructed and used for the same purposes as it was before the damage or destruction, provided such repair or reconstruction is commenced and completed within six months of the date of such damage or destruction.
-In no event shall the structure be rebuilt, repaired or otherwise altered to increase the floor space or height of the original building in which the nonconforming use was conducted, except that the building height may be increased to minimally accommodate building code standards and not increase the nonconforming use.

-(C) Accessories to primary nonconforming uses.
+In no event shall the structure be rebuilt, repaired or otherwise altered to increase the floor space or height of the original building in which the nonconforming use was conducted, except that the building height may be increased to minimally accommodate building code standards and not increase the nonconforming use. - (C) Accessories to primary nonconforming uses.
 Addition of or enlargement, alteration or relocation of accessory uses which are incidental to and accommodate the primary nonconforming use may be permitted if, after notices and a public hearing the Planning Commission finds the accessory promotes the public health, safety and welfare and does not expand or enlarge the primary nonconforming use.
-The procedures for application and review shall be the same as those for a conditional use.

-(D) Expansion of building.
-Buildings or structures which are nonconforming as to use may not be enlarged or relocated on the lot.
-A nonconforming use may not be expanded or extended into any other portion of such conforming building or structure nor changed except to a conforming use.

-(E) Discontinuance of use.
+The procedures for application and review shall be the same as those for a conditional use. - (D) Expansion of building.
+Buildings or structures which are nonconforming as to use may be enlarged or relocated on the lot one time, provided the enlargement(s) does not exceed the greater of 30% of the largest original structure (if more than one structure exists on said parcel) or 8,000 square feet.
+Any expansion is subject to all provisions outlined at code section 153.301.6.
+A nonconforming use may not be expanded or extended into any other portion of such conforming building or structure nor changed except to a conforming use. - (E) Discontinuance of use.
 If a nonconforming use or a portion thereof is discontinued for a continuous period of six months or changed to a conforming use, any future use of such building, structure or portion thereof shall be in conformity with the regulations of the district in which building or structure is located.
-A vacant or partially vacant nonconforming building or structure may be occupied by a use for which the building or structure was designed or intended if occupied within a period of six months after the effective date of this chapter.
+A vacant or partially vacant nonconforming building or structure may be occupied by a use for which the building or structure was designed or intended if occupied within a period of six months after the effective date of this chapter. - (F) Land.

-(F) Land.
 A nonconforming use of land without substantial buildings or structures may not be extended or expanded, nor shall it occupy more area than was in use on the effective date of this chapter.
 If such nonconforming use or portion thereof is discontinued for a continuous period of six months, or changed any future use of such land or change of use shall be in conformity with the provisions of the district in which such land is located.